Math0424/Math0424/README.md

 ### Hi there 👋

+I'm just a programmer who enjoys coding

+If you want to reach out to me you can contact me here or preferably through Discord.

+Discord: Math#0424

 <!--
 **Math0424/Math0424** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.